maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 - `misc.py` contains general purpose methods, mainly for managing file-chooser dialogs, and for generic calculations on durations.
-- `picture_row.py` is the widget corresponding to a row with the thumbnail, path, durations and UI elements for a given picture.
-Rows can be dragged and dropped, or deleted.
+- `picture_widget.py` defines row and thumbnail objects.
+Both have an icon, a file path, durations and various labels for a given picture.
+Rows/thumbnails can be dragged and dropped, or deleted.
-- `view.py` manages the list of rows.
+- `view.py` manages the list of rows, or the grid of thumbnail (depending on the user's preference).
+It provides methods for filtering, sorting, adding, moving, or removing pictures.
 It is strongly related to its window.
 - `window.py` is the window, with:
 	- window-wide actions
 	- management of UI elements corresponding to the selected type of wallpaper